rust-lang/book/src/ch17-01-tasks.md

 we were actually returning an anonymous `Future`.
 Just like with `Result`, Rust will let us know if we don’t use a `Future`.
 It is often a mistake to ignore an error in an operation your program performed.
 With a `Future`, it is even more significant.
-To see why, let’s look at the other part of the warning.
-It told us that “futures do nothing unless you `.await` or poll them”.
+The compiler also warned us that “futures do nothing unless you `.await` or poll them”.
 That is, futures are *lazy*: they don’t do anything until you ask them to.

 The compiler is telling us that ignoring a `Future` makes it completely useless!
+This is different from the behavior we saw when using `thread::spawn` in the previous chapter, and it is different from how many other languages approach async.
+This allows Rust to avoid running async code unless it is actually needed.
 We will see why that is later on.
 For now, let’s start by awaiting the future returned by `hello_async` to actually have it run.

 > Note: Rust’s `await` keyword goes *after* the expression you are awaiting—that
 > is, it is a *postfix keyword*.
 This is different from what you might be used